Egep39/cljs-str/README.md

 ## What does this library do?

 The CLJS `str` that comes with this library emits code that can be optimized by JavaScript engines.
-In some cases, especially when you use constant values, it can be -280x faster.
-With all variables this version is still about 4x faster due to avoiding allocating arrays.
+In some cases, especially when you use constant values, e.g. `(str "foo" "bar")`, it can be -280x faster.
+With mostly variables, e.g. `(str "foo" x y z)`, this version is still about 4x faster due to avoiding allocating arrays.

 Note that the output of this library is fully compatible with older versions of JS.